State superintendent launches self-described 'public awareness' campaign against teachers union

 She told Walters she believes his words have been “vitriolic, dishonest and they are also inciting,” and “in a country where mass shootings have become routine,” they “might just be the spark that light the fire.”

-Another public school parent, Kit Fairchild, did not identify his hometown in his public remarks but said he is a business owner and he and his wife are the parents of three children, two who have already graduated and one high-schooler.
+Another public school parent, Kit Fairchild, did not identify his hometown in his public remarks but said he is a business owner and that he and his wife are the parents of three children, two of whom have already graduated and one who is in high school.

-Fairchild accused Walters of being “stuck in campaign mode” and the aim of his rhetoric “to get people anxious and nervous and scared.”
+Fairchild accused Walters of being “stuck in campaign mode” and said the aim of his rhetoric is “to get people anxious and nervous and scared.”

-A Kiowa woman from Elgin named Susan Whitehorse Johnson indicated she was an educator, although she did not specify her title or district.
+Susan Whitehorse Johnson, a Kiowa woman from Elgin, indicated that she is an educator, although she did not specify her title or district.

 “This rhetoric of indoctrination is not happening,” said Whitehorse Johnson.

-The Rev. Stephen Hamilton, pastor of Saint Monica Catholic Church in Edmond, commended Walters and the other state Board of Education members
+The Rev. Stephen Hamilton, pastor of St. Monica Catholic Church in Edmond, commended Walters and the other State Board of Education members.

 “The vast majority of people in our great state support you and the work you’re doing to provide children and youth with good information free from ideologies that are not part of education, education whose mission should be to help young minds ascertain the truth.”